FranSal/Repro_Assesement1/README.md

 Also, you can replicate it by running the Rmd file, once you modify the working dir

 #### FILES
 assesement_1.Rmd  The file with the knit R markdown with the complete code and documentation

+assesement_1.html The output Document in html format.

 assesement_1.md The output document in  md format